 What an exhausting situation, both for you and for your daughter!

 To me, it sounds like your daughter is a very bright young lady.
-She has discovered that she is a separate person from you and that here is a way to control a part of her life rather than just obey.
-And who needs sleep anyway? 🙂
+She has discovered that she is a separate person from you and that there is a way to control a part of her life rather than just obey.
+And who needs sleep anyway? :-)

-Toddlers can have so much willpower and so little sense – of course, she doesn’t understand the connection between staying up all night and being weak ad cranky during the days.
-All she sees is all the attention she gets and that she get to stay up longer than any other kid.
+Toddlers can have so much willpower and so little sense – of course, she doesn’t understand the connection between staying up all night and being weak and cranky during the day.
+All she sees is all the attention she gets and that she gets to stay up longer than any other kid.
 What an adventure!

 I have a few suggestions on what to do – hopefully, some of them might help:

-Start with telling her that from now on we will all sleep during the night.
-She too, since she is such a big girl.
+Start by telling her that from now on, we will all sleep during the night.
+She, too, since she is such a big girl.
 And to reinforce how big she is, get her a big bed or a new blanket or pajama that she gets to choose.
-A super soft lovey, like this cute rabbit if she is into stuffed animals, is another option.
+If she is into stuffed animals, a super-soft lovey is another option.
 And really let her choose as long as it is within your budget and safe for her.

-- The first time she actually goes to bed and falls asleep in the evening make a BIG celebration in the morning.
-A cake, candles, her favorite breakfast, sing to her or whatever.
-Let her really know how proud you are that she has learned to sleep at night.
-And keep showing her your appreciation of it during the coming days too, until the new habit really sits.
+The first time she actually goes to bed and falls asleep in the evening; make a BIG celebration in the morning.
+A cake, candles, her favorite breakfast, sing to her, or whatever.
+Let her really know how proud you are that she has learned to sleep at night – wow, what a big girl she is!
+And keep showing her your appreciation of it during the coming days, too, until the new habit really sits.